 In 1999, David Cone pitched a perfect game.
 Inexplicably, his career went into a tailspin after that game.

 Baseball is about pitching and defense, getting 27 outs.
-Complete games are rare now, but an ace still pitches 200 innings a year.
+Complete games are rare, but an ace still pitches 200 innings a year.

 Mariano Rivera finished with 652 saves while becoming baseball's greatest closer.
 Bullpens are specialized.